-Mike is a Principle Scientific Associate in the Miller lab at the Cancer research UK- Cambridge Institute, University of Cambridge.
+Mike is a Principal Scientific Associate in the Miller lab at the Cancer Research UK- Cambridge Institute, University of Cambridge.
 He obtained his Ph.D. in 2000 at the University of Cambridge, after which he moved to the laboratory of Dr Joyce Fingeroth at Harvard University, and then returned to the University of Cambridge in 2005 to take a position in the Division of Virology, Department of Pathology.
-Mike joined CRUK-CI in 2015 as the senior scientific associated to the laboratory to Dr Martin Miller.
+Mike joined CRUK-CI in 2015 as the Senior Scientific Associate in the laboratory of Dr Martin Miller.